In 1999, Edward D. Hoch received the Society's first Golden Derringer for Lifetime Achievement, followed by Henry Slesar (2000) and John Lutz (2001).

 3) The committee shall consist of the following members:

-a) The SMFS President, who shall serve as the committee's chairman.
+a) The SMFS President, who shall serve as the committee's chair.

 b) The SMFS Vice-President